brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 The FarOut mileage doesn't always factor that in walk. :-)
 * A very rough rule of thumb that I developed: I was able to climb about 1,000 feet per hour.
 Camel's Hump and the Needle's Eye section of Mansfield were (slower) exceptions to this rule.
+* In the north I felt like a "fast" pace was about 1.75m/hour, but I often had sections that were slower than that.
+I'm sure that seems slow to many, but you need to adjust for the terrain.

 Walking
 -------